foxbit19/todo-app/server/README.md

 ## Introduction
 I never developed in Golang but I wanted to do the best work possible.
-I've created a three-layer structure to separated these concerns:
+I created a three-layer structure to separated these concerns:

 - *handler*
 - *business logic*